 How does asthma connect to post-nasal drip?
 That icky, drippy sensation of nasal secretions dripping down your throat is very uncomfortable.
 Add an asthma attack to that and you’re feeling even worse.
 There is a connection between asthma and post-nasal drip.

-Bronchoconstriction with Asthma Bronchoconstriction with asthma is characterized by spasm of the smooth muscles of the airways in response to certain triggers.
+Bronchoconstriction with asthma is characterized by spasm of the smooth muscles of the airways in response to certain triggers.
 It is characterized by coughing, wheezing, shortness of breath and tightness in the chest.
 It can be life threatening if not treated timely.

 You work out with the best of intentions, wanting to lose or control your weight and make yourself more physically fit.
 As in past attempts, shortly after you started an exercise session, you developed an asthma attack.
 Learn why physical activity causes asthma.

 Jogging, a game of soccer, running, playing basketball, bike riding or swimming.
 All of these are activities that are good for you.
 Your asthma prevents you from being physically active — or does it?
 Find out more about asthma exacerbation and sports.

 Some asthmatics have good control over their symptoms, using their medications correctly and keeping their symptoms under tight control.
 Others are at increased risk for fatal asthma attacks.
 If the victims of a fatal attack had known what the risk factors are, they might still be here.

 Many irritants can trigger the wheezing and shortness of breath typical of an asthma attack, including some foods.
 Although food-induced attacks are uncommon, it makes sense to look at anything that could trigger your asthma.
 Let’s look at some of these foods that cause asthma attacks.